Grief Camps for Children and Adolecents

 Camp Jamie is a special opportunity for grieving children and adolescents to come together to talk about their feelings related to a death of someone special, and learn coping skills for dealing with those feelings.
 Camp Who are the staff members?

 Camp Jamie staff includes professional bereavement counselors and specially trained volunteers.
-Children accepted for weekend sleepever the weekend.
+Children accepted for weekend sleepover camp are paired the weekend.
 Big Buddies provide companionship, support, friendship and